BrainFeeder/bootstrap_helper.php/README.md

 ---

 ###bs_breadcrumbs()
 Generates [breadcrumbs](http://getbootstrap.com/components/#breadcrumbs).
-The first and only parameter should be a key-value pairs of strings:
+The first and only parameter should be an array of key-value pairs of strings:
 * *key*: the URL the crumb should link to.
 Basic strings are run through [`site_url()`](http://www.codeigniter.com/user_guide/helpers/url_helper.html), while #page_anchors and external links are left alone.
 * *value*: the visible area of the crumb.
 Can contain HTML.